gov-cy/staging-govcy-design-system-docs/src/styles/vertical_spacing.md

 <h2 class="govcy-pt-0">Lorem Ipsum</h2>
 ```
 ## Footer spacing values
-The footer spacing concerns the vertical spacing of the ==footer section of the page template==.
+The footer spacing concerns the vertical spacing of the [footer section of the page template](../../getting-started/page-template/#sections).

 The following spacing values must be applied: